stephenjkaplan/snow-grooming-object-detection/README.md

 #### Using Object Detection API

-TI developed a prototype for an object detection API that can be run on localhost.
+I developed a prototype for an object detection API that can be run on localhost.
 You must first use the notebook in this repository to train and save a model.
 No pre-built model is provided.
 Assuming you have [Flask](https://flask.palletsprojects.com/en/1.1.x/) installed, first run the following command in your terminal: